leahmarieanderson/exp_evo_variant_calling/README.md

 Enter your ancestor name.
 If the ancestor and all necessary files are not present in the `WorkingDirectory` are not present, the program will exit.

 If everything works successfully, each sample in your fastq folder will be submitted to the cluster as a qsub for the `align.sh` script.
+You can check on your job status by using `qstat -u username`.

 ## Align.sh Outputs